IntersectMBO/cardano-node/doc/stake-pool-operations/simple_transaction.md

 ```
 cardano-cli query utxo \
   --address $(cat payment.addr) \
-  --mainnet
+  --mainnet \
+  --allegra-era
 ```

 ```
-                            TxHash                                 TxIx        Lovelace
+                            TxHash                                 TxIx        Amount
 ----------------------------------------------------------------------------------------
-4e3a6e7fdcb0d0efa17bf79c13aed2b4cb9baf37fb1aa2e39553d5bd720c5c99     4         20000000
+4e3a6e7fdcb0d0efa17bf79c13aed2b4cb9baf37fb1aa2e39553d5bd720c5c99     4         20000000 lovelace
 ```

 #### Draft the transaction

 Create a draft for the transaction and save it in tx.draft

-Note that for `--tx-in` we use the following syntax: `TxId#TxIx` where `TxId` is the transaction hash and `TxIx` is the index; for `--tx-out` we use: `TxOut+Lovelace` where `TxOut` is the hex encoded address followed by the amount in `Lovelace`.
+Note that for `--tx-in` we use the following syntax: `TxHash#TxIx` where `TxHash` is the transaction hash and `TxIx` is the index; for `--tx-out` we use: `TxOut+Lovelace` where `TxOut` is the hex encoded address followed by the amount in `Lovelace`.
 For the transaction draft --tx-out, --invalid-hereafter and --fee can be set to zero.

     cardano-cli transaction build-raw \
     --tx-in 4e3a6e7fdcb0d0efa17bf79c13aed2b4cb9baf37fb1aa2e39553d5bd720c5c99#4 \